whily/notes/xps-archlinux.md

 #### Sway

-Install package `sway swaylock swayidle swaybg waybar mpvpaper[A] ttf-font-awesome`.
+Install package `sway swaylock swayidle swaybg waybar mpvpaper[A] ttf-font-awesome sway-launcher-desktop[A] alacritty`.

 Some packages related to i3 and might be useful to Sway: